-Proving the Point
+Proving the Point?

 The requirement for entry on to this resource is that any paper will have been published in a peer reviewed journal and will follow the PROMPT criteria developed for evaluating information developed by the Open University.
 PROMPT stands for Presentation, Relevance, Objectivity, Method, Provenance and Timeliness.
 Some of the papers may well be older, but in the absence of more recent material, the paper may still provide good information.
 Further information on PROMPT criteria can be found here.

 As this resource grows, the therapies will migrate to their own section.
+Please send any submissions to me [email protected]

 The British Acupuncture Council hosts an extensive section of reviews relating to specific conditions treated by acupuncture